Tannoy Little Gold Monitor Review

 Current UK Price: £600 to £1200 for a pair

-In my humble opinion, together with Tannoy Little Red Monitor these speakers are one of the best looking vintage speakers ever.
-The enclosures are made of thick MDF with two internal bracings and finished in oiled walnut veneer – good looking and very rigid.
-Gold treble controls and gold writing nicely contrast with the black front panels.
-The treble horn throats are painted gold and gently glare through the centre of the drivers.
-The drivers are very neatly finished with the baskets made from gold painted die cast alloy with a lot of ‘breathing’ space.
-The 12in bass diaphragms are made from rigid paper suspended on fabric surrounds that are likely to outlive you.
-The 2in tweeter diaphragms are made from aluminium and are positioned behind the ferrite magnets.
 The crossovers are hardwired and feature fairly standard components.
 Interestingly, there is an additional board attached to the crossover which is responsible for delaying the high frequency signal.
-As far as I am aware, this was done as a result of using flatter ferrite magnet.
+As far as I am aware, this was done as a result of using flatter ferrite magnet in the driver construction.
 Due to type of magnet used, the horn throat was much shorter than in older ranges like Monitor Gold or Monitor HPD, which featured tall AlNiCo magnets with longer horn throats.
-Shorter horn throat meant that high frequency diaphragm was not aligned in phase with the woofer membrane, thus, the time delay circuit.
+Shorter horn throat meant that high frequency diaphragm was not aligned in phase with the woofer membrane, and this created the need for the time delay circuit.

-Internal wires and connectors are decent quality but nothing over the top – computer 4 pin plugs and fairly thick copper wires.
+Internal wires and connectors are decent but nothing over the top – computer 4 pin plugs and fairly thick copper wires.
 Overall, Tannoy LGM are great ‘little’ speakers with rigid enclosures, very good finishing quality and plenty of attention to details.

 Another thing to consider is the depth of soundstage – there is not much of it.
-The presentation of these speakers is very similar to all other large Dual Concentric Tannoy drivers – a wall of sound.
+The presentation of these speakers is very similar to all other large Dual Concentric Tannoy drivers I experienced – a wall of sound.
 Despite this, they are still very musical and give the impression of being with the artists in the room, just not a very large room.

 I was lucky to purchase a pair of Tannoy Little Red Monitors when I still had the Little Gold Monitors.
 I did not expect any noticeable difference in sound, as both constructions are pretty much the same.
 I quickly discovered that differences are a lot more noticeable than I anticipated.
 Although tonally both speakers seem to be identical, the transparency is where the most of differences are.
 The LGMs are noticeably more transparent and more airy than LRMs, which on some well recorded songs can sound astonishingly good.
 This also makes some tracks with echo, pianos and clapping sound more involving and realistic than on Little Reds.
-On the other hand, LRMs are more pleasant and less fatiguing to listen – they may not be as transparent as Little Golds but this can be a good thing, especially when it makes you enjoy your music collection more.
+On the other hand, LRMs are more pleasant and less fatiguing to listen to – they may not be as transparent as Little Golds but this can be a good thing, especially when it makes you enjoy your music collection more.

 In short, Tannoy Little Gold Monitors are more transparent and airy whereas Tannoy Little Red Monitors are not as resolving but easier to listen to.
 After all, it all comes down to personal preferences, but if had to choose between them and could only have one set of speakers, it would probably be LRMs.